15 Best Things to Do in Canyonlands National Park

 Distance: 2.7 miles / 4.3 km

-The Slickrock Trail, also referred to as the Slickrock Foot Trail, is an adventure in The Needles District of Canyonlands National Park that most hikers never get to see the best of.
+The Slickrock Trail, also referred to as the Slickrock Foot Trail, is a mostly flat adventure in The Needles District of Canyonlands National Park that most hikers never get to see the best of!

-By this, I mean that most hikers on the Slickrock Trail never venture far enough on the trail to see the best of what the hike has to offer.
+By this, I mean that most hikers on the Slickrock Trail never venture far enough at the very end of the loop to see the best views the trail has to offer.

-For this reason, I highly encourage you to read through the details in my separate article, so that you can experience the most beautiful parts of the full Slickrock Loop Trail!
+This is why I highly encourage reading through the details in my separate article so that you can experience the most beautiful parts of the full Slickrock Loop Trail before turning back to the beginning!

 Read My Separate Post: Slickrock Trail